Podcastindex-org/podcast-namespace/proposal-docs/recommendations/recommendations.md

 }
 ```

 <br><br>
-## The "recommendation" JSON Child Objects
+## The "recommendations" Array

-The `recommendation` object defined here exists as one or more objects in a `recommendations` array within the parent object.
+Each recommendation is defined in a `recommendation` object that resides within the `recommendations` array.
 It is meant to structure data
-that might otherwise be present buried within shownotes HTML.
+that might otherwise be present - buried within shownotes HTML.

 #### Required attributes:

  - `linkType` (required - string) The link type of this recommended content, it can be:
    -  'generic',
    -  'feed',
-   -  'feed-item',
+   -  'item',
    -  'none'
- - `medium` (required - string) The medium type.
+ - `medium` (required - string) The [medium](https://github.com/Podcastindex-org/podcast-namespace/blob/main/docs/1.0.md#medium) type.
 It can be:
    - `podcast`,
-   - `audiobook`,
    - `music`,
    - `video`,
    - `film`,
-   - `image`,
+   - `audiobook`,
-   - `text`,
+   - `newsletter`,
-   - `html`
+   - `blog`
  - `title` (required - string) The title for this recommended content.

 #### Optional Attributes: